cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

         }
       }
 ```
 3. Notice how we now have 2 `container` blocks - with both containers being provided by our inline Pod Template.
+Also notice the `xunit:res.xml` part of the **testcafe** `sh` step.

 ## Parallel Stages